 The deductions here do not add up to an absolute guarantee that gin-soaked raisins will work to relieve your arthritis.
 But without question, there are enough anti-inflammatory, pain-relieving compounds in the golden raisins, the sulfur dioxide and the juniper gin to add up to a lot of very likely relief.

 - Turmeric: Contains curcumin which has anti-inflammatory properties.
-Add to your food when cooking.
+Add to food when cooking.
 Caution: People who are on blood thinning medication should avoid this since turmeric can thin blood.

 - Reduce Sugar From Diet: Skip sodas, desserts and sugary drinks.